plating, anodizing, & finishing Q&As since 1989

 Hi, several companies make a "Pre-dip blackener" used in the firearms industry to give a "black" finish to Manganese Phosphate coated weapons.

-I know a few companies sell this product (Mount labs', Brownells [linked by editor to Brownells website]).
+I know a few companies sell this product (Mount labs', Brownells [affil. link by editor]).
 But what exactly is this stuff?

 You dip the long arm in the pre-dip blackener solution then into your phosphate bath for processing.
 The result is a truly "black" phosphate coating that won't come off as opposed to the charcoal to dark grey we normally see.